davecrump/RPiDATV-SW/README.md

 ### GPIO Number

 pi-sdn uses the WiringPi pin numbers (0-20).
+This is now modified to 0-29

 The pinout can be found at http://wiringpi.com/pins/